SACHSTech/careers-in-computer-science-BrianLi-23/README.md

 > PayShepherd is a growing organization transforming the way heavy industries do business.
 Our software is a cloud-based billing validation platform that automates the previously manual onerous review of paper based vendor billing.
 By running analytics over aggregated digital billing our user centric tool ensures 100% contract compliance and elimination of overbilling.
 We have an aggressive 24 month growth plan and are looking to build a great team who can execute on the vision.
 Are you the individual who will be able to participate personally, professionally and financially?
 This role will report directly to the Director of Technology and will be responsible for executing on the product roadmap for PayShepherd.

+Additional Skills or experience
+* Version Control Systems
+* Web services, like JSON and REST.
+* AWS and Linux Servers
+* Laraval would be an asset

 ### **Average Level (Intermediate)**

 [Mid Level Data Scientist & Full Stack Developer](https://ca.indeed.com/cmp/Plan-De-Vol-1/jobs?jk=70cac5a38109adb2&start=0&clearPrefilter=1)